Revolutionizing Identity Management with Distributed Ledger Technology

 Key Features of DLT:

-- Transparency: Everyone can see the same data.
+- Transparency: Everyone sees the same info, pretty much.

 How DLT Works for Identity Management